anthonybudd/anthonybudd/README.md

 I am an expert Node.js and PHP developer with over 10 years of experience building, deploying and maintaining REST APIs.
 I like to build open-source projects that leverage alternative and emerging technologies to solve real world problems.

-- ⭐️  My projects have generated over 650 stars
+- ⭐️  My projects have generated over 700 stars
 - 🤓  Worked at Apple, RedHat and LegalZoom
 - ✅  Laravel Framework Contributor [PR:28849](https://github.com/laravel/framework/pull/28849) merged by [Taylor Otwell](https://github.com/taylorotwell)

 #### Hire Me
-I am currently available for hire for Node.js and PHP development and technical consultancy services at a rate of $200 USD/hr paid in crypto (non-negotable).
-Please contact me at [anthonybudd94@gmail.com](mailto:anthonybudd94@gmail.com?subject=I%20would%20like%20to%20hire%20you.).
+I am currently available for hire for Node.js/PHP development and technical consultancy services at a rate of $200 USD/hr paid in crypto (Non-negotiable.
+No seriously... if this does not work for you **DO NOT** contact me).
+Please send a project brief to [anthonybudd94@gmail.com](mailto:anthonybudd94@gmail.com?subject=I%20would%20like%20to%20hire%20you.).

 <p align="center">
   <img width="auto" src="https://raw.githubusercontent.com/anthonybudd/anthonybudd/master/img/talks.png?v=20-12-21" alt="Talks">